Common Home Buying Mistakes to Avoid

 - Don't feel it is important enough

-- Lack confidence in their adviser
+- Lack of confidence in their adviser

-Experienced real estate professionals handle such a multitude of transactions and personality mixes, there's little they haven't heard before.
+Experienced real estate professionals handle a multitude of transactions and personality mixes, so there's little they haven't heard before.
 Your advisers are representing your best interests and have a fiduciary responsibility to do so.
 They can't help you if they don't know what you are doing behind their backs.
 Plus, they will likely have a better idea for you than you can dredge up.

 Altering Financial Pictures Prior to Closing

-- Washers, dryers, refrigerators
+- Washers, dryers, and refrigerators

 - Lawnmowers or garden equipment